Articles in Category: Windows Components

 that you have these disks installed on.

-Libraries are a feature added to Windows 7 that allow multiple folders to viewed as if they are one.
-It’s not new, but it can be very confusing.
+Windows Libraries allow multiple folders to be viewed as if they are one.
+They can be confusing unless you understand how they work.

 Why Does Nothing Happen When I Insert a Disc?